Gretchen Barretto

-Gretchen Castelo Barretto (/tl/; born March 6, 1970) is a Filipino former actress and socialite.
+Gretchen Castelo Barretto (/tl/; born March 6, 1970) is a Filipino former actress and businesswoman.
 She was launched in Regal Films' 14 Going on Steady as a singer-actress, with the release of her debut single "Going Steady", which served as the soundtrack single to her debut film.
 In the late eighties, Barretto rose to prominence after gaining success in skin flicks produced by Seiko Films like Tukso, Layuan Mo Ako!, Ang Bukas Ay Akin, Ama, Bakit Mo Ako Pinabayaan?, Lumayo Ka Man Sa Akin and Bakit Ako Mahihiya?.
 She has released two studio albums under Star Records.
 Her debut album, Unexpected, was released in 2008, and her second album Complicated was released a year after.
 Her two younger sisters, Marjorie and Claudine, and niece Julia are also actresses.
 She has been a contract star of ABS-CBN since 2010.

 Since 2017, Barretto has been associated with cockfighting magnate Atong Ang.

 Early life

 Barretto is the fifth out of seven children of Miguel Alvir Barretto and Estrella Castelo Barretto.
-Her two younger siblings Marjorie Barretto, Claudine Barretto, and niece Julia Barretto are also actresses.